FIP in Cats (2026 Update): Signs, Diagnosis, Treatment, and What to Ask Your Vet

 6.2) Lymphoma and other cancers

-6.3) Heart disease (when breathing changes show up)
+6.3) Heart disease

 6.4) Liver, kidney, or pancreatic disease

-What to say to your vet (simple and effective)
+What to say to your vet

 • “What are the top 3 diagnoses besides FIP you still want to rule out?”

-• “What would be an emergency change in symptoms that means ER today?”
+• “What symptom change means ER today?”

 7) Treatment landscape (2026 update)

-7.1) What has changed in recent guidance
+7.1) What has changed

-7.2) The core idea: antiviral treatment + monitoring
+7.2) The core idea: antivirals + monitoring

 7.3) What families often notice when treatment is working

-• Better appetite and energy within days.
+• Better appetite and energy

-• Reduced fever and improved comfort.
+• Reduced fever and more comfort

-7.4) What “non-response” can mean
+7.4) What non-response can mean

 A calm but firm note

-8) Supportive care at home (what actually helps)
+8) Supportive care at home

 8.1) Nutrition and appetite support

-Nutrition context (helpful background): How to read cat food labels.
+Helpful background: How to read cat food labels.

 8.2) Hydration

-• Wet food helps hydration.
+• Wet food can help

 Related: Top water fountains for cats.